sytabaresa/kingly/README.md

 - `targetControlState` : the target control state the machine has transitioned to as a consequence of receiving the input `I`
 - `predicate` : the predicate (guard) corresponding to the transition that was taken to `targetControlState`, as a consequence of receiving the input `I`
-- `actionFactory` : the `actionFactory` which was executed as a consequence of receiving the input `I`
+- `actionFactory` : the action factory which was executed as a consequence of receiving the input `I`
+- `guardIndex` : the index for the guard in the `.guards` array of a transition away from a control state, triggered by an event
+- `transitionIndex` : the index for the transition in the `.transitions` array which contain the specifications for the machine's transition

 Note that the trace functionality is obtained by wrapping over the action factories in `A`.
 As such, all action factories will see their output wrapped.
 However, transitions which do not lead